Area 336 Code: Your Guide to North Carolina’s Piedmont Triad

 - Mount Airy: Famously known as the inspiration for the fictional town of “Mayberry” from The Andy Griffith Show.

 Beyond these larger cities, the 336 code serves a multitude of smaller towns and unincorporated communities across numerous counties.
 These include parts of Alamance, Alexander, Alleghany, Ashe, Davidson, Davie, Forsyth, Guilford, Montgomery, Randolph, Rockingham, Stokes, Surry, Wilkes, and Yadkin counties.
-Its broad reach is why it is often referred to as a central or northwestern North Carolina area code.
+Its broad reach is why it’s often referred to as a central or northwestern North Carolina area code.

 A Look Back: The History of Area Code 336

 The creation of the area 336 code is a direct result of the region’s growth and the escalating demand for telephone numbers.
-Prior to 1999, the territory now covered by 336 was part of the extensive 910 area code.
+Before 1999, the territory now covered by 336 was part of the extensive 910 area code.
 The 910 code itself was established in 1995, having been split from the original 704 area code.
 As the population increased and the number of devices requiring phone lines (landlines, mobile phones, etc.) surged, the 910 area code began to face number exhaustion.

-Understanding the 336 Overlay
+336 Overlay

 Living or Doing Business in the 336 Area Code